8th Rifle Brigade - from Normandy to the Baltic - June 1944 - May 1945

 Wanted: additional material

-‘With the 8th Rifle Brigade from Normandy to the Baltic’ is available through the publisher (at Tredition.co.uk), or through Amazon.co.uk or bookshops.
+‘With the 8th Rifle Brigade from Normandy to the Baltic’ is available with the publisher (click book cover below), at Amazon.co.uk or at your local bookshop.

 To get in touch, please use the contact form to be found after clicking the ‘CONTACT’ button at the top of this page.